 Conclusion

-Moreover, Belgian chocolatiers have started to prioritize ethical practices, sourcing cocoa through fair trade and sustainable methods.
+Moreover, Best Belgian chocolatiers have started to prioritize ethical practices, sourcing cocoa through fair trade and sustainable methods.
 This commitment not only supports farmers but also protects the environment.